ASTR 1210 (O'Connell) Study Guide

 - The distances to viewable parts of the "early universe"

-(over several billions years ago) are so large that only very bright
+(over several billion light years away) are so large that only very bright

-- Also, we can't usefully explore our own past in this way.
+- Also, we can't usefully explore our own personal past in

-We do see nearby objects as they were in the past, but the lookback
+this way.
+We do see nearby objects as they were in the past, but the

 The Hubble Space Telescope in orbit